AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 * `unassign a/Homework c/Class 1-A` — unassigns `Homework` from all students in `Class 1-A`, skipping those who do not have it
 * `unassign a/Tutorial 1 c/Tutorial Group 2` — unassigns `Tutorial 1` from all students in `Tutorial Group 2`, skipping those who do not have it

-After unassigning an assignment, the assignment will no longer be displayed to the right of the student's details and label.
+After unassigning an assignment, the assignment will no longer be displayed.

 For example, using the command `unassign n/Bob a/Homework`, the "Homework" assignment will no longer be displayed as shown below.

 ![Unassigned Assignment](images/UnassignedAssignment.png "Unassigned Assignment")

 ### Marking an assignment: `mark`